Croatian court finds head of Hungary's MOL, Croatia's ex-PM guilty of bribery

-ZAGREB (Reuters) - A Croatian court ruled on Monday that the head of Hungarian energy group MOL MOLB.BU and Croatia’s former prime minister were guilty in a corruption case, opening a new chapter in a legal saga that has been dragging on for almost a decade.
+ZAGREB (Reuters) - A Croatian court ruled on Monday that the head of Hungarian energy group MOL (MOLB.BU) and Croatia’s former prime minister were guilty in a corruption case, opening a new chapter in a legal saga that has been dragging on for almost a decade.

 MOL’s chief executive and chairman Zsolt Hernadi was found guilty of bribing former Croatian Prime Minister Ivo Sanader to allow MOL become the key decision-maker in Croatian energy firm INAI.ZA, in which MOL is the biggest but not the majority shareholder.